mtanksl/OpenTibia/README.md

 # Project's wiki

 If you want to know what is implemented and how it works, please, visit the [Project's wiki](https://github.com/mtanksl/OpenTibia/wiki).

+# Support Us

+If you enjoy using open source projects and would like to support our work, consider making a donation!
+Your contributions help us maintain and improve the project.
+You can support us by sending Bitcoin to the following address:

+__Bitcoin Address:__ bc1qc2p79gtjhnpff78su86u8vkynukt8pmfnr43lf

+Thank you for your support!
+Every contribution, no matter the size, makes a difference.